Tylenol warning is a DISTRACTION from the vaccine-autism link

 Well, I know for like tooth pain, I've had this myself.

-And you put clove oil on your finger and you rub it on your tooth or your gum line, and oh my god, that makes the pain go away substantially for a period of hours.
+And oh my God, that makes the pain go away substantially for a period of hours.

-So, you know, you need to learn obviously how to treat pain with natural methods as much as you can to stay away from these toxic pharmaceuticals.
+So, you know, you need to learn, obviously, how to treat pain with natural methods as much as you can to stay away from these toxic pharmaceuticals.

-But especially in people with, let's say, weak livers who are also maybe taking a lot of other pharmaceuticals at the same time, which can compromise uh liver health or liver vitality.
+Whether or not you think Tylenol is toxic or not, it can be toxic, but especially in people with, let's say, weak livers who are also maybe taking a lot of other pharmaceuticals at the same time, which can compromise liver health or liver vitality.

 Now, the good news on your liver is that your liver can rebuild itself.